google/cloudprober/docs/content/surfacers/cloudwatch.md

 ### Cloudwatch Region

-The following order of precende will be used for the [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) parameter in the AWS Go SDK, when initializing the Cloudwatch client.
+The list below is the order of precedence that will be used for discovering the [AWS region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) parameter, that is passed to the AWS Go SDK when initializing the Cloudwatch client.
 This will be the AWS region that Cloudprober will publish metrics to.

 1. The [region configuration](#configuration-options)
-2. The EC2 metadata endpoint, as discovered by cloudprober sysvars.
+2. The EC2 metadata endpoint, as discovered by Cloudprober sysvars.
 3. The `AWS_REGION` environment variable.
-Note: may be populated by the AWS compute service, like ECS.
-4. `AWS_DEFAULT_REGION` environment value, if `AWS_SDK_LOAD_CONFIG`, see [github.com/aws/aws-sdk-go/aws/session package documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).
+4. `AWS_DEFAULT_REGION` environment variable, if `AWS_SDK_LOAD_CONFIG`, see [github.com/aws/aws-sdk-go/aws/session package documentation](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/).

 ## Authorization

-In order to permit cloudprober to publish metric data to cloudwatch, ensure the profile being used for authentication has the following permissions, where the "cloudwatch:namespace" is the [metric namespace](#metric-namespace) used by cloudprober.
+In order to permit Cloudprober to publish metric data to cloudwatch, ensure the profile being used for authentication has the following permissions, where the "cloudwatch:namespace" is the [metric namespace](#metric-namespace) used by Cloudprober.

 If the default metric namespace is changed, also change the condition in the IAM policy below to match the same value.